Hot, Partly Cloudy Weather Forecast For Lahore - UrduPoint

 Hot, Partly Cloudy Weather Forecast For Lahore

-Hot and partly cloudy weather persisted in the city on Wednesday.
-The MET Office forecast similar conditions over the next 24 hours, with a chance of scattered rain
+The city experienced hot and partly cloudy conditions on Tuesday.
+The MET Office has forecast similar weather over the next 24 hours, with a chance of scattered rain

-LAHORE, (UrduPoint / Pakistan Point News - 30th Apr, 2025) Hot and partly cloudy weather persisted in the city on Wednesday.
-The MET Office forecast similar conditions over the next 24 hours, with a chance of scattered rain.
+LAHORE, (UrduPoint / Pakistan Point News - 6th May, 2025) The city experienced hot and partly cloudy conditions on Tuesday.
+The MET Office has forecast similar weather over the next 24 hours, with a chance of scattered rain.

-Officials reported the maximum temperature at 38°C and the minimum at 26°C.
+Officials reported that the maximum temperature reached 33°C, while the minimum dropped to 23°C.

-They added that scattered showers may occur over the next two days, accompanied by possible windstorms in various parts of the country.
+Scattered rain is likely over the next two days, and windstorms may affect various parts of the country.

-Meanwhile, the city's average Air Quality Index (AQI) stood at 156, with PM2.5 levels recorded at 12.6 times above the WHO’s recommended annual guideline.
+Meanwhile, Lahore's average Air Quality Index (AQI) stood at 92.
+The PM2.5 level was recorded at 6.2 times higher than the World Health Organization’s recommended annual guideline.

 Recent Stories